My Name Is Nobody

-My Name Is Nobody (Il mio nome è Nessuno) is a 1973 Italian/French/German international co-production comedy Spaghetti Western starring Terence Hill and Henry Fonda.
+My Name Is Nobody (Il mio nome è Nessuno) is a 1973 Italian/French/German international co-production comedy spaghetti Western starring Terence Hill and Henry Fonda.
 The film was directed by Tonino Valerii and based on an idea by Sergio Leone.

-The film follows the story of Nobody (Terence Hill) who attempts to get his idol Jack Beauregard (Henry Fonda) to take on the Wild Bunch gang of outlaws.
+The film follows the story of Nobody (Terence Hill), who attempts to get his idol Jack Beauregard (Henry Fonda) to take on the Wild Bunch gang of outlaws.

+The film was widely seen in Italy and Germany.
+In spite of some good reviews, it was not successful in the United States.

 Plot

-Jack Beauregard is an aging gunslinger who wants to retire peacefully to Europe.
+In 1899, Jack Beauregard is an aging gunslinger who wants to retire peacefully to Europe.
 After watching him quickly shoot three gunmen who attempted to ambush him in a barbershop, the barber's son asks his father if there is anyone in the world faster than Beauregard, to which the barber replies, "Faster than him?
 Nobody!"

-Beauregard pauses to watch a down-and-out catching fish before continuing to an old goldmine.
+Beauregard pauses to watch a young man catching fish by hitting them with a tree branch before continuing to an old goldmine.
 He finds his friend Red dying after an attack by a gang.
-Beauregard asks Red about the whereabouts of "Nevada" but Red only manages to disclose Nevada's village before dying.
-At a horse relay station, the down-and-out is asked by three men to deliver a basket to Beauregard inside where he talks to Beauregard, revealing his detailed knowledge of Beauregard's feats.
-He throws the basket outside where the bomb that was hidden inside explodes.
-The bum introduces himself as "Nobody".
+Beauregard asks Red about the whereabouts of "Nevada"; Red manages to disclose only Nevada's village before dying.
+At a horse relay station, the young man is asked by three men to deliver a basket to Beauregard inside.
+He talks to Beauregard, revealing his detailed knowledge of Beauregard's feats.
+He throws the basket outside, where the bomb hidden within explodes.

+The man introduces himself as "Nobody".
 He idolizes Beauregard and wants him to end his career in style by taking on all 150 of the Wild Bunch single-handed.
 The bandits are using a worthless goldmine to launder their stolen gold.
-Sullivan, the mine owner fronting for them, believes Beauregard is trying to kill him, so he tries to kill him first.
+Sullivan, the mine owner fronting for them, believes Beauregard is trying to kill him, so he tries to kill Beauregard first.

-Arriving at Nevada's village, Beauregard finds Nobody already there who reveals that the Nevada Kid, Beauregard's brother, is dead.
+Arriving at Nevada's village, Beauregard finds Nobody already there, and he reveals that the Nevada Kid, Beauregard's brother, is dead.
 Nobody again unsuccessfully tries to get Beauregard to take on the Wild Bunch.
 Arriving in a town, Sullivan hires Nobody to kill Beauregard, but Nobody instead helps Beauregard to take out Sullivan's men.
 The Wild Bunch ride into town to collect sticks of dynamite, stashing them in their saddlebags.